Living with Hemiplegic Migraine

 Know When to Utilize Emergency Services

-While home-based abortive meds provide the first line of defense, know your limits.
-If sensory distortions or confusion precede unilateral weakness signaling a flare, you likely have only a short window to intervene before speech difficulties or paralysis inhibit taking oral meds.
+While home-based abortive meds provide the first line of defence, know your limits.
+If sensory distortions or confusion precede unilateral weakness signalling a flare, you have only a brief window to intervene before speech difficulties or paralysis inhibit taking oral meds.
 In cases of:

 • Worsening mobility on one side of your body